jlaura/gis220_text/chapter1/functions_notation_variables.md

-# Functions, Notation, and Variables
+# Functions, Variables, and Polynomials

 Table of Contents